Merle Park: Early life and training

 Born in Salisbury, the capital and most populous city of the self-governing British Crown colony of Southern Rhodesia (now Harare, Zimbabwe), Merle Park was educated in local schools.
 As a child she began her dance training with Betty Lamb, a local ballet teacher, and soon showed unusual facility.

-In 1951, when she was 14, her parents moved the family to England and enrolled her in the Elmhurst School for Dance.
-Located in Camberley, Surrey, not far from central London, Elmhurst is an independent vocational school for youngsters intent on pursuing a professional career in classical ballet.
+In 1951, when she was 14, her parents moved the family to England and enrolled her in the Elmhurst Ballet School.
+Located in Edgbaston, Birmingham, Elmhurst is an independent vocational school for youngsters intent on pursuing a professional career in classical ballet.
 During her three years there, Park proved to be an outstanding student.
 She transferred to the Sadler's Wells Ballet School in London in 1954, and, after only six months of study, was taken into the corps de ballet of the Sadler's Wells Ballet company, soon to be granted a royal charter and renamed The Royal Ballet.